-Let’s do a quick review of Article 5, which stipulates the principles of data processing, before moving forward.
+Let’s do a quick review of Article 5, which stipulates the principles of data processing, as this is the starting point for all data processing.
 You can process data, but you must follow these guidelines:

 - Lawfulness - All data needs to be obtained, handled and stored according to law.